-Fig. 2.
-A Premature Ventricular Contraction (PVC) event interrupts a series of normal heartbeats in ECG recording #109 from the MIT-BIH Arrhythmia Database [14].
+Fig. 2 A Premature Ventricular Contraction (PVC) event interrupts a series of normal heartbeats in ECG recording #109 from the MIT-BIH Arrhythmia Database [14].

-5.2.
-Specular Reflectance Removal From Natural Images
+5.2 Specular Reflectance And Shadows Removal From Natural Images

-The reflection of light from surfaces is generally associated with two main components [16]: diffuse and specular.
-The diffuse component scatters light uniformly in all directions, regardless of the angle of incident light, whereas the specular component scatters light in a direction that depends on the angle of incident light.
-Light energy due to specular reflections is often concentrated, causing strong bright regions to appear in the image, as demonstrated in Fig. 5 (left column).
+The reflection of light from surfaces is associated with two main components [17]: diffuse and specular.
+The diffuse component scatters light uniformly in all directions, whereas the specular component scatters light in a direction that depends on the angle of incident light and the surfaces normal.
+Light energy due to specular reflections is often concentrated, causing strong bright regions (highlights) to appear in the image, as demonstrated in Fig. 6 (left column).
 These bright regions can cause computer vision algorithms such as segmentation, shape from shading, stereo, and motion detection to produce errors.
-Therefore, there has been significant interest in specular reflectance removal, see [17] for a review.
-Given a collection of images of a diffuse object, photographed from the same view-point and under varying illumination conditions, the diffuse component of the light is well approximated by a low-dimensional subspace [18, 19] that can be computed from the PCA basis of the images.
-However, specular components are not represented by this subspace.
+Therefore, there has been significant interest in specular reflectance removal, see [18] for a review.
+According to Phong shading model [17], the intensity of the diffuse component at image pixel k is given by: